thoth-station/jupyterlab-requirements/docs/source/horus-cli.md

 horus extract [YOUR_NOTEBOOK].ipynb  --thoth-config
 ```

+## log

+This command is used to see logs from Thoth analysis ID resolution process (only if Thoth resolution engine was used).

 ## lock

 This command is used to create kernel, lock requirements, intall them and save them in the notebook metadata.